There is no place like home. Especially if it is a brand new home.

 • Get inspections.
 Many buyers skip the inspection on a new home.
 You may be tempted to do the same.
 But keep in mind builders are not perfect.

 Your inspector will help you make sure the builder does a quality job.

 • Negotiate on incentives.
 Builders tend to be more flexible by giving you options for cash toward closing costs, or money to use toward the design center.

 They often do not like to negotiate on the base price.
 But I always say it does not hurt to ask.

 • Make sure you have flexibility.
 New construction can take anywhere from 6 months to 1 year or more, depending on many factors and when you get your contract.
 Make sure that you have somewhere to live in the meantime.

 • Ask an expert.
-I have been through the construction process many times, with many builders and many types of projects.
-I can help you as well.
+We have been through the construction process many times, with many builders and many types of projects.
+We can help you as well.